Tyler State Park (Pennsylvania): Recreation

-Tyler State Park is a day-use park only, open till sunset, and does not provide overnight facilities or camping.
+Tyler State Park is a day-use park only, open until sunset, and does not provide overnight facilities or camping.

 According to the park recreations guide, there are 26.8 miles of paved trails and over 14.5 miles of hiking and equine trails.
 Tyler State Park does not rent horses for riding but does allow visitors to bring their own horses to ride; horse trailers can be parked at the Covered Bridge lot, No. 1 Lane lot, or Fisherman's parking lot.
 The designated picnic areas include the Boathouse, Maze, Boardwalk, Hickory Nut, the Upper Plantation pavilion, Lower Plantation, and Mill Dam.
-There is a children's' playground and a large playfield at the Boardwalk area.
-The Hickory Nut picnic grove, the Upper Plantation pavilion, and Lower Plantation picnic groves are reservable while all other areas are first-come, first-serve.
+There is a children's playground and a large playfield at the Boardwalk area.
+The Hickory Nut picnic grove, the Upper Plantation pavilion, and Lower Plantation picnic groves are reservable, while all other areas are first-come, first-serve.

 Tyler State Park contains a large disc golf course with 36 holes, maintained by the Bucks County Disc Golf Alliance.
 The course is considered challenging and the BCDGA often hosts tournaments and leagues; participants bring their own discs to play.

 Neshaminy Creek offers calm, easy, non-powered boating upstream from the boat rental.
 The boat rental operates daily from Memorial Day weekend through Labor Day, weather permitting, and offers paddleboards, kayaks, and canoes.
 Non-powered boats must display one of the following: boat registration from any state; launch permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launch use permit from the Pennsylvania Fish and Boat Commission.
 Tyler State Park does not allow swimming in the Neshaminy Creek.